rovercode/contributor-docs-common/introduction.rst

 Introduction
 ================

 rovercode is an open-source educational robotics platform.
-It consists of a hardware platform (the rover's chassis and custom PCB) and software platform (services that run on the rover and in the cloud).
+It consists of a hardware platform (the rover's chassis and `custom PCB <https://upverter.com/rovercode/>`_) and a software platform (services that run on the rover and in the cloud).
 Did we mention that everything is open-source?

 Students use our drag-and-drop code editor to create code that listens to the rover's sensors and controls its motors.